vpartakki/project2/README.md

 ***

+## Inspiration:

+When you set out for Ithaka
+ask that your way be long,
+full of adventure, full of instruction.
+...
+And if you find her poor, Ithaka hasn't deceived you.
+So wise you have become, of such experience, that already you'll have understood what these Ithakas mean.

+Full poem by Konstantinos Kavafis: [Poetry Foundation](https://www.poetryfoundation.org/poems/51296/ithaka-56d22eef917ec)

 ## How to run project:
 1. You need to store the _html_, _css_, _js_, _images_, and _audio_ files in the same directory.
 2. Proceed to run, or use the GitHub pages link I have set up: ADD LINK